theo-armour/agenda/3-1-heritage/0-heritage-happenings/2024/11-november/2024-11-messages-drafts.md

-## Heritage Happenings November Calendar: Print Ready

-Good morning, Front Office

-The Heritage Happenings November Calendar is ready for print.
-A copy is attached.

-Cheers,

-Theo

 ## Heritage Happenings November Newsletter: Print Ready

 Good morning, Front Office

-The Heritage *Happenings* November **Newsletter** is ready for print.
+The *Heritage Happenings* November Newsletter is ready for print.
 A copy is attached.

+Kindly print and distribute a copy to all residents.

 Cheers,